miklevin/MikeLev.in/_posts/2023-05-15-spoiler-there-is-no-solla-sollew-the-solutions-are-within-you.md

 headline: Discover How to Find Solutions to Your Problems Within Yourself
 description: Learn to think dynamically and find the solutions to your problems within yourself.
 Discover the power of journaling and observation to help you identify and address your internal issues that you are projecting onto others.
 Don't forget the wisdom of Dr. Seuss and the Solla Sollew, even though Dr. Seuss was a cheater himself.
 keywords: personality, dynamic, static, false dichotomies, black and white, shades of grey, rainbow, rabbit hole, VSCode, vim, emacs, Web UI, command-line interface, robot overlords, higher order, intelligence, Internet, article, human intelligence, better, language, misinterpret, mommies, daddies, classic mistakes, over-sheltering, pandemic, quarantines, shut-in, social media, reading, laptop, computer
-categories: computer, vim, emacs, microsoft
+categories: vim, computer, microsoft, emacs
 permalink: /blog/spoiler-there-is-no-solla-sollew-the-solutions-are-within-you/
 layout: post
 group: blog